donejs/donejs/docs/guide.md

 ### Adding Bootstrap

-Bootstrap is [available on NPM](https://www.npmjs.com/package/bootstrap) so we can install and save it as a dependency of our chat like this:
+Bootstrap is [available on NPM](https://www.npmjs.com/package/bootstrap) so we can install and save it as a dependency of our application like this:

 ```
 npm install bootstrap --save
 ```

-Let's update `src/index.stache` with `<can-import from="bootstrap/less/bootstrap.less!" />` which tells DoneJS to import the main Bootstrap LESS file and also add some HTML that uses the Bootstrap styles.
-The `!` indicates it should be loaded with the LESS preprocessor.
+Let's update `src/index.stache` with `<can-import from="bootstrap/less/bootstrap.less!" />` which tells DoneJS to import the main Bootstrap LESS file and also add some HTML that uses the Bootstrap styles:

 ```html
 <html>